IIT-PAVIS/ExHistCNN/README.md

 and run *script/result_analysis/analyse_result.py*, to obtain the figures as reported in the paper.

 You can also visualise the point cloud at each time under each run and each method by running *script/result_analysis/reconstruct_NBV.py*.
+## Issues
+If you encounter issues in downloading the dataset or pre-trained models, please write to yiming.wang@iit.it, we will support you to download it.

 ## Citation
 If you find our work useful in your research, please consider citing: